Qualien-C/Habit-Tracker-School-Project-/README.md

 # Habit-Tracker-School-Project 📝
 The Personal Task and Habit Tracker is a simple Python and MySQL project that helps users record, manage, and track their daily habits.
 It allows users to sign up, log in, add, edit, or delete habits, and mark them as completed, storing all data in a MySQL database.

+It includes emojis so that it can become more interactive!

 Follow the instructions

 1) Run the following code in MySQL command line